-Traffic Overview in Analytics shows a summary of traffic and engagement on your site.
-This panel's data helps you track your audience’s growth over time by focusing on three KPIs for measuring your site’s traffic: Visits, Pageviews, and Unique Visitors.
+The Traffic panel in Analytics shows a summary of traffic and engagement on your site.
+This panel's data helps you track your audience’s growth over time by focusing on three KPIs for measuring your site’s traffic:

-The Traffic Overview panel is available in all plans.
+The Traffic panel is available in all plans.

-- In the Home Menu, click Analytics, and then click Traffic Overview.
+- In the Home Menu, click Analytics, then click Traffic.